KryshnaXP/Netflix_Clone_Soumajit/README.md

 - **Backend:**
   - **MongoDB:** For the database, storing user information, content details, and other data.
-  - **Mongoose:** For object modeling and schema management with MongoDB.
+  - **mongodb:** For object modeling and schema management with MongoDB.

 - **Others:**
   - **Vercel:** For deploying the application seamlessly.